EtherealEngine/etherealengine-docs/docs/developer/visualscript/01_gettingStarted/00_intro.md

 The graph panel includes the panel itself, panel buttons, nodes, and connections.

-Each Behave graph, by default, includes:
+Each VisualScript, by default, includes:
 - On Start event node
 - On Tick event node
 - Log node